Skip to main content

 1. Processed sugar

-A small study involving children showed that limiting sugar intake might help with a persistent runny nose.
+A small study of children showed that limiting sugar intake might help with a persistent runny nose.
 As a result, the researchers recommended reducing consumption of sugar-sweetened beverages like soda and juice.

-While there aren’t many studies looking at the effects of sugar on sinus infections specifically, a diet high in sugar is linked to many health problems, including inflammation.
-As such, eating too much sugar might aggravate a sinus infection.
+And, while there aren’t many studies looking at the effects of sugar on sinus infections, a diet high in sugar is linked to many health issues, including inflammation.
+So, eating too much sugar might worsen a sinus infection.

 2. Foods high in histamine

-Histamine is a type of molecule that occurs naturally in your body and is released in response to germs.
-While it’s important for certain body functions, too much histamine in the body can cause nasal passages to block and worsen symptoms of a sinus infection.
+Histamine is a chemical in your body.
+It's released by white blood cells when your immune system is defending against potential allergens.
+Histamine is important for certain body functions.
+But too much histamine in the body can cause nasal passages to block.
+This can worsen symptoms of a sinus infection.

 Foods and drinks high in histamine include: